nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 head to `http://IpAddressOfYourServer/install`
 changing IpAddressOfYourServer for the IP of your server.

->When you are done, create Amazon/Trakt/Tmdb/etc API keys (the keys we provide are used by many people so you will get nothing from them - all these services throttle requests).

->Next, head to the edit site section, fill out the keys, turn on header compression if your server supports it, put in paths to optional software, like unrar/ffmpeg/etc..
+>Next, head to the edit site section, turn on header compression if your server supports it, put in paths to optional software, like unrar/ffmpeg/etc..

+>To figure out the path to the optional software, type `which` followed by the name of the program.
+Example: `which unrar`

+>Signing up to all the API services(Amazon/Trakt/Rotten tomatoes/etc) is recommended, the keys we offer are used by many nZEDb sites and are throttled so you will get almost no results from those.

+### Step 13 *Indexing:*

+>Head to the "view groups" admin section of the site. (http://localhost/admin/group-list.php)

->Go to the view groups section, turn on a group or 2 (alt.binaries.teevee for example).
+>Turn on a group or two (alt.binaries.teevee is recommended).

->Run the scripts in /var/www/nZEDb/misc/update/ (update_binaries to download headers and update_releases to create NZB's from the headers).

->You can also run automated scripts, in /var/www/nZEDb/misc/update/nix
-An easy one to run is simple.sh:
-`cd /var/www/nZEDb/misc/update/nix/screen/sequential/`
+>Move to the indexing script location in your terminal:
+>>`cd /var/www/nZEDb/misc/update/`

+>Download binary headers from usenet:
+>>`php update_binaries.php`

+>When that is complete, create releases and NZB files using those headers:
+>>`php update_releases.php 1 true`

+---

+>You can automate the above process.

-Install screen, which lets you run applications and close your terminal.
+>First install screen, screen can let you run applications in the background while closing your terminal.
-`sudo apt-get install screen`
+>>`sudo apt-get install screen`

+>Move to the screen automated scripts folder:
+>>`cd /var/www/nZEDb/misc/update/nix/screen/sequential/`

-Run the script in screen:
+>Run the script using screen:
-`screen sh simple.sh`
+>>`screen sh simple.sh`

-Detach from screen (this lets you close your terminal while the scripts still run in the background):
-`control+a d`
-Re-atach to screen:
-`screen -x`
+>Now everything will run automatically.

+>You can detach from the script, allowing you to close your terminal:
+>>Press control and a together, let go and press d : `control+a d`

+>If you want to re-attach to screen to see what is going on, type `screen -x`

+---

+>There are other automated scripts that are more advanced, you will have to do research or ask in the forums/IRC how to use them.

+### Conclusion

 >For questions, check the [FAQ](https://github.com/nZEDb/nZEDb/blob/master/docs/FAQ.txt)/[Wiki](https://github.com/nZEDb/nZEDb/wiki)/[Forum](http://forums.nzedb.com/) or join IRC, server [Synirc](https://www.synirc.net/servers) channel #nZEDb